 While Canada is synonymous with soaring mountains and towering peaks which are home to some of the best skiing in the world, it's not all steep chutes and tight trees.
 The best resorts cater just as much to first-timers and families as they do to seasoned pros.

-Simply put, Whistler is one of the best ski resorts in the world and has something for everyone.
-More than 8,000 acres of terrain with slopes for all abilities, accommodation options for all budgets, an après scene almost as good as the skiing itself and, most importantly for Easter travel, an excellent snow record.
+Simply put, Whistler is one of the world's premier ski resorts, offering something for everyone: 8,171 acres of terrain with slopes for all abilities, accommodation options for all budgets, an après scene almost as good as the skiing itself and, most importantly for Easter travel, an excellent snow record.
 Experienced skiers will never get bored here, while the ski school is world-class for complete beginners up to advanced skiers looking for a new challenge.

 Whistler's brilliant March snowfall record practically guarantees top-to-bottom skiing at Easter, but even on warmer spring days, beginners have access to the best snow as lessons take place mid-mountain at the Olympic Mid-Station.
 And with green runs down from almost every lift, even new skiers can enjoy a full-mountain experience.